Recruiting the best people takes time, money and effort, but it pays off in the long run through the value they bring to your business.

 - Provide support and feedback

-If employees feel supported, they are more likely to stay for the longer term.
+If employees feel supported, they’re likely to stay for the longer term.
 McLeod says support can be provided through constructive feedback and recognition of their work.

 “Recognition is really important to people, so make sure people know that their hard work and success is being noticed,” she says.